Mangrove tree distribution: Belize

 The nation of Belize has the highest overall percentage of forest cover of any of the Central American countries.
 Belize's mangrove cover assumes the form not only of mangrove forest, but also of scrubs, savannas, and other vegetation types.
 A 2010 satellite-based study of Belize's mangroves by the World Wildlife Fund (WWF) and the Water Center for the Humid Tropics of Latin America and the Caribbean found, in 2010, that mangroves covered roughly 74,6.84 km2, or 3.4% of Belize's territory.

 In 1980, by contrast, mangrove cover stood at 76,2.5 km2 — also 3.4% of Belize's territory, although, based on the work of mangrove researcher Simon Zisman, Belize's mangrove cover in 1980 was estimated to represent 98.7% of the precolonial extent of those ecosystems.
 Belize's mangrove cover in 2010 was thus estimated to represent 96.7% of the precolonial cover.
 Assessing changes in Belize's mangrove cover over a 30-year period was possible because of Belize's participation in the Regional Visualization and Monitoring System, a regional observatory jointly implemented by CATHALAC, RCMRD, ICIMOD, NASA, USAID, and other partners.

 Continental United States

 Red and white mangrove communities are confined to Florida south of 29°N (see Florida mangroves).
 Black mangroves can be found up to 30°N on the east coast of Florida, and in isolated sections of the wider Gulf Coast, including Texas.

-The trimming of mangroves in Florida is regulated, and altering a mangrove without a permit (e.g., removing or cutting the plant so much that it dies or is defoliated) is prohibited and carries a fine.